licky-licky/toji-no-miko-translations/docs/md/docs/Asakura_Mihono_Episodes.md

 **Chie:** You might not have been able to notice in the panic after you dropped it.
 But, I'm glad to see you're back to your happy self, Mihono-chan.
 **Sanae:** By the way, your phone has been ringing for a while, hasn't it?
 Who's trying to get a hold of you?
 **Mihono:** Ahhh\!
 Yui sent me all these texts\!
 **Kiyoka:** "Where's those lovey dovey shots of you two you promised?"
-"The sun is already setting" "Hurry up-\!" it says.
+"The sun is already setting" "Hurry up-\!\" it says.
 Do you have to text her back?
 **Mihono:** That reminds me, I did promise I'd send her pictures of Chii-nee and me together.
 **Mihono:** But, all I took were normal pictures of us having fun sightseeing, so it's probably not anything like what Yui's expecting.
 **Kiyoka:** Fufu, in that case, I'll take one for you now.
 Hono-chan, hug up nice and close against Setouchi-san.
 Press your cheeks together too, and it'll look extra lovey dovey\!